Gellelao/TaskVisualiser/README.md

 Look at input.txt for an example

 Write dates in the form DD/MM, with no year.

-If you want to use the current day, type "now"
+If you want to use the current day instead of a date, type "now"
 - Useful when tasks are in progress - the visualisation will update daily, to show the task duration getting smaller
 - Only works when the no dates in the input file precede the current day